muhammadahmad665/Devote/README.md

 # Devote
-Devote Application Todo List Build with SwiftUI
+Devote Application Todo List Build with SwiftUI and CoreData